citomni/docs/how-to/services-authoring-registration-usage.md

 * Do **not** install try/catch "umbrellas" in Services; fail fast and let the global ErrorHandler decide how to render/log.
 * If your Service performs OS/IO operations, validate **before** acting (paths exist? permissions? quotas?) to fail deterministically with clear messages.

-If you find yourself wanting to catch `\Throwable` inside a Service, treat it as a design smell.
-Prefer to restructure the service API so it either validates inputs deterministically up front, or lets failures surface to the global handler.
+If you find yourself wanting to catch `\Throwable` inside a Service, treat it as a design smell first — prefer to restructure.
+However, try/catch is legitimate when failure is genuinely recoverable and the fallback is explicit and documented.
+Critical boot infrastructure (e.g. ErrorHandler) is a justified exception, as it cannot rely on itself to handle its own boot failure.

 ---